Anumala89/D3-Challenge/README.md

 ### D3 Dabbler

 Using D3 techniques, scatter plot was created that represents each state with circle element.
-The graphic was coded in the `app.js`

-    * Include state abbreviations in the circles.

-    * Create and situate the axes and labels to the left and   bottom of the chart.
+The graphic was coded in the `app.js`.
+Data were imported using the `d3.csv` function.
+State abbreviation were included in the circles and labels were placed to the left and bottom of the chart.

 Following is the chart of Healthcare vs. Poverty:

 ![scatter](images/scatter.jpg)

-### Bonus: Impress the Boss (Optional Assignment)
+### More Data, More Dynamics

-1. Place additional labels in the scatter plot and give them click events.
+1. Additional labels were placed in the scatter plot that were user interactive with click events.
+With each click or selection of the labels the locations of the circles as well as the range of the axes were transited.

 ![animated-scatter](images/animated-scatter.gif)

-2. Animate the transitions for circle's locations as well as the range of the axes.

-3. Incorporate d3-tip that reveals the approximate values for each circle.
+### Incorporate d3-tip

+While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
+Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
+Here, `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged) was incorporated to give true values.

 Following is the chart with three labels on each axis: